Menaka Guruswamy

 Guruswamy has advised the United Nations Development Fund, New York and United Nations Children's Fund (UNICEF), New York and UNICEF South Sudan on various aspects of International Human Rights Law and has also supported the constitution-making process in Nepal.
+A member of the Trinamool Congress, she is the first openly LGBTQ+ parliamentarian at the national level in India's history.

 Early life and education

-Guruswamy is the daughter of Mohan Guruswamy, a former Bharatiya Janata Party strategist and Special Advisor to Union Finance Minister Yashwant Sinha, and Meera Guruswamy.
+Guruswamy is the daughter of Meera Guruswamy and Mohan Guruswamy, a former Bharatiya Janata Party strategist and Special Advisor to Union Finance Minister Yashwant Sinha.

 Guruswamy has advanced degrees in law from the University of Oxford, Harvard Law School and the National Law School of India University.
 Her primary education was Hyderabad Public School, after which she finished High School at Sardar Patel Vidyalaya, New Delhi.
 This was followed by B.A.LL.B.
 (Hons) from National Law School of India University, Bangalore (1997).
 Subsequently, she was awarded a Rhodes Scholarship to read for the BCL at the University of Oxford (2000) and the Gammon Fellowship to pursue the LL.M at Harvard Law School (2001).
 She obtained her D.Phil from the University of Oxford in 2015 with a thesis on 'Constitutionalism in India, Pakistan and Nepal'.
+She would later become a trustee of Rhodes Trust.

-In the year 2019, in an interview with CNN Fareed Zakaria, Guruswamy revealed that she was in a relationship with lawyer Arundhati Katju, with whom she convinced the Supreme Court in 2018 to decriminalise Section 377, saying that the victory was not just a professional benchmark but also a personal win.
+In the year 2019, in an interview with CNN's Fareed Zakaria, Guruswamy revealed that she was in a relationship with lawyer Arundhati Katju, with whom she convinced the Supreme Court in 2018 to decriminalise Section 377, saying that the victory was not just a professional benchmark but also a personal win.

-Career
+Legal career

 Guruswamy joined the bar in 1997 and started working with the then Attorney General of India, Ashok Desai.
 After completing her BCL at Oxford (2000) and LL.M. at Harvard (2001), she practiced law at Davis Polk & Wardwell, New York, as an Associate.

 Her practice at the Supreme Court of India covers areas of White Collar Defense, Constitutional Law, Corporate Law and Arbitration.
 She has represented the Union of India and National Capital Territory of Delhi in various matters.

-Decriminalization of Homosexuality
+Decriminalisation of Homosexuality

 In April 2016, Guruswamy along with a team of lawyers including Arundhati Katju and Saurabh Kripal filed a petition on behalf of five LGBT petitioners led by Navtej Singh Johar challenging the constitutionality of Section 377 of the Indian Penal Code, 1860.
 The petition was the first instance that LGBT Indians actually filed writ petitions alleging violation of their fundamental rights.
 Guruswamy also appeared on behalf of petitioners from the Indian Institute of Technology, Delhi and in the landmark judgment, the 5-judge Constitutional bench of the Supreme Court read down Section 377 as not applicable to consenting adults.

 She had also appeared for Shyam Benegal the film maker in the Supreme Court in the case of Suresh Kumar Koushal v.
 Naz Foundation (2013).